⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 • Product pre-launch and post-launch training

 What content would work for you depends on what learning strategy you are going to choose for your specific case.
-It can be fully offline learning, blended learning and fully online learning.
-For latter two you’ll need to develop an online course.
+It can be fully offline learning, blended learning, and fully online learning.
+For the latter two, you’ll need to develop an online course.

 Health, Safety and Security Training – HSSE

-While not many organizations train their employees for health, safety, and security, this is one of the most important training to keep your human assets safe just like you take measures to keep the data/information secured.
-This type of training may incorporate both theory and practical exercises to train employees.
+While not many organizations train their employees in health, safety, and security, this is one of the most essential training to keep your human assets safe, just like you take measures to keep the data/information secured.
+This employee training type can include both theory and practical exercises to train them.
 Such kind of training is necessary for people at all levels regardless of their position or job roles.
-Moreover, the health aspect of this training is more related to ergonomics, which help employees in staying healthy, avoid getting injured at the workplace and to meet the demands of various job roles such as sitting for long hours.
-While companies can conduct these training sessions in-house, the majority of organizations take the help of external practitioners to provide adequate training to employees.
+Moreover, this training addresses the health aspect through ergonomics, helping employees to stay healthy and prevent workplace injuries.
+While companies can conduct these training sessions in-house, the vast majority of organizations take the help of external practitioners to provide adequate training to employees.

 Does your organization need to employ HSSE?

-HSSE training helps the employees to keep themselves safe from workplace injuries or work-related accidents.
-While all organizations need to create awareness among their employees, this particular training is more important for organizations which are involved in the production of the hazardous substance.
-However, for other organizations, the training may include fire drills, evacuation plan in case of fire or earthquake, measures to take during workplace violence, etc.
+HSSE training helps employees to keep themselves safe from workplace injuries or work-related accidents.
+All organizations must create awareness among their employees, but organizations that produce hazardous substances especially need this training.
+However, for other organizations, the training may include fire drills, evacuation plans in case of fire or earthquake, measures to take during workplace violence, etc.

 What is needed?